Ned Garver: Early life

 Ned Franklin Garver was born on December 25, 1925, in Ney, Ohio, to parents Arl and Susie Garver.
 He was the fourth of five children.
 The Garvers lived on a wheat farm, which they tended using horses.
 Though Garver's mother wanted him to be a preacher or an undertaker, his father encouraged him to play baseball; the older Garver was once a successful amateur pitcher.
 Ned grew up rooting for the Detroit Tigers, the closest Major League Baseball (MLB) team to Ney.
-He recalled awaking at midnight and getting the chores done early so that his family could arrive early at Briggs Stadium to watch a doubleheader, something the Garvers did several times during his youth.
+He recalled awakening at midnight and getting the chores done early so that his family could arrive early at Briggs Stadium to watch a doubleheader, something the Garvers did several times during his youth.
 Because they did not have enough money to buy concessions at the games, Garver would bring a picnic basket with sandwiches made from home.
 Tommy Bridges was one of his favorite players.

 Garver started pitching for his town's local semipro baseball team, also playing baseball and basketball at Ney High School.
 As a senior in 1943, Garver helped the high school baseball team reach the state championship, where he suffered the loss in a 3–2 defeat.

 Garver's performance with the semipro team caused three MLB teams to be interested in him: the St. Louis Browns, the Pittsburgh Pirates, and the Washington Senators.
 He did not think he would be able to take advantage of any of these opportunities, as he enlisted in the United States Naval Air Corps in the fall of 1943.
-However, he was discharged the following spring because his feet were flat.
+However, Garver was discharged the following spring because his feet were flat.
 Garver's manager with the semipro team, P. L. McCormick, contacted the Browns, who signed Garver to a minor league contract.